Subscribe to the Timescale Newsletter

 Exploratory analysis

-An exploratory analysis is helpful when you want to describe what you see and explain why you see it in a given time series.
+Exploratory analysis is helpful when describing what you see and explaining why you see it in a given time series.
 It essentially entails decomposing the data into trend, seasonality, cyclicity, and irregularities.

-Once the series is decomposed, we can explain what each component represents in the real world and even, perhaps, what caused it.
-This is not as easy as it may seem and often involves spectral decomposition to find any specific frequencies of recurrences and autocorrelation analysis to see if current values depend on past values.
+Once we decompose the series, we can explain what each component represents in the real world and, perhaps, what caused it.
+This task is not as easy as it may seem and often involves spectral decomposition to find any specific frequencies of recurrences and autocorrelation analysis to see if current values depend on past values.

 Decomposition of a used car sales data set:: four line graphs representing observed, trend, seasonal, and residual data